ahmadoqsrawi/GTM-scripts/README.md

   This example creates a Click trigger with custom event filters where the click element matches the CSS selector .btn and the click     URL contains /checkout.

-Please adapt the code according to your specific requirements and replace the placeholder values with the actual ones for successful   implementation.
+**Please adapt the code according to your specific requirements and replace the placeholder values with the actual ones for successful   implementation.**

+**To use this code, you need to integrate it into a larger JavaScript project or environment that supports the Google Tag Manager API and the required dependencies.
+You may need to consult the GTM documentation or seek assistance from a developer familiar with Google Tag Manager to ensure proper integration and execution of this code within your project.**